-6 Online Safety
+6. Online Safety

 - It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-Foreland Fields School will adopt a whole school approach to online safety which will empower, protect, and educate our pupils/students and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Foreland Fields School will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Foreland Fields School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
+Foreland Fields School will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Foreland Fields School will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Foreland Fields School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - o Content: being exposed to illegal, inappropriate or harmful content.
 For example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
 For example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (including consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Foreland Fields School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
+For example, making, sending and receiving explicit images (including consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - o Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Foreland Fields School recognises that technology and the risks and harms related to it evolve and change rapidly.
 The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment, which considers and reflects the current risks our children face online.

-• The Headteacher will be informed of any online safety concerns by the DSL, as appropriate.
-The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.
+• The Headteacher as DSL will be informed of any online safety concerns.
+He will report, as appropriate, to online safety practice and incidents, including outcomes, on a regular basis to the wider Governing Body.

-6.1 Policies and procedures
+6.1 Policies and Procedures

-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example the IT Technicians and Computing curriculum lead as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-Bullying Policy and Positive Behaviour Policy. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Foreland Fields School uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school/college owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Foreland Fields School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022 and EYFS 2021, Foreland Fields School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found on KLZ SharePoint.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT Technicians, the Deputy Headteacher and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our Child Protection, Online Safety and other associated policies, including our Anti-bullying Policy and Behaviour Policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Foreland Fields School uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Foreland Fields School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+In accordance with KCSIE and EYFS. - Foreland Fields School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found on MyConcern and within Office SharePoint as well as on the school website.

-6.2 Appropriate filtering and monitoring
+6.2 Appropriate Filtering and Monitoring on School Devices and Networks